platformsh/platformsh-docs/README.md

 This repository holds the public user documentation for Platform.sh.

-THe documentation site ([docs.platform.sh](https://docs.platform.sh/)) is itself hosted on Platform.sh and built using the powerful Platform.sh build-and-deploy system.
+The documentation site ([docs.platform.sh](https://docs.platform.sh/)) is itself hosted on Platform.sh and built using the powerful Platform.sh build-and-deploy system.

 Every pull request (PR) is automatically built on Platform.sh